U.S. flag

 If you are the victim in an open court prosecution case in Cambridge District Court or the Middlesex Superior Court and you would like to know the status of your case, you can contact the Middlesex District Attorney’s Office Victim Witness Bureau at 781-897-8300.

-If you would like to know that status of an open domestic violence or sexual assault police investigation, please call the detective assigned to your case or call the Cambridge Police Victim Assistance Program at 617-349-3371.
+If you would like to know the status of an open domestic violence or sexual assault police investigation, please call the detective assigned to your case or call the Cambridge Police Victim Assistance Program at 617-349-3371.

-To schedule a police escorted property pick up please contact the Domestic Violence Unit Supervisor by phone or email.
+To schedule a police-escorted property pickup, please contact the Domestic Violence Unit Supervisor by phone or email.
 An agreed upon time will be arranged between the involved parties.
 Approximately 20 minutes will be provided at no cost.
 If additional time is needed you may be required to hire a minimum 4 hour police detail.

 Phone: 617-349-9764